 We're honored to share the perspective of two girl activists here on Girl Talk about their experiences being "sponsored."

-*Read more about our decision to change our funding model on pages 28-30 of A Decade in the Fight for Girls' Rights: A Retrospective Report.
+*Read more about our decision to change our funding model in this article by our co-founders in the Stanford Social Innovation Review.

 Encourage Girls to Shine